mecaneer23/Ndo/README.md

 ## OS Support

+### Default UI (Acurses - ANSI Curses)

+- All major operating systems should be fully supported out-of-the-box.
+Please report a bug if you encounter any issues.

+### Curses UI

 - Ndo is optimized for Linux, as most Vim users use Linux.
 - MacOS is also supported however some keyboard shortcuts use different modifier keys.
 - In Windows, general editing is available using the following [external package](#curses-for-windows), although some keyboard shortcuts might not work.